emaphp/backbone.prism/README.md

 ```

 <br>
 The `start` method tells all views that the store is now ready and all views can now sync their data.
-This is pretty useful because it allows the developer to only initialize components when some data si available (ex: we fetched a collection from server).
+This is pretty useful because it allows the developer to only initialize components when data is available (ex: we fetched a collection from the server).

 <br>
 #####Event/Data flow